yongddeng/yongddeng.github.io/_posts/2022-01-10-stochastic-process.md

 # Stochastic Process
 ---
 The notes 10, 11, and 12 are based on Patrick Billingsley's [Probability and Measure]() and J.L.
 Doob's [Stochastic Processes]().
-A stochastic process is a vast object that can be grouped into various categories, thus I would properly read them later (i.e. with an extra [resource](https://www.stat.cmu.edu/~cshalizi/754/)) and just focus on discrete time processes for now.
+A stochastic process is a vast object that can be grouped into various categories, thus I would properly read them later (i.e. with an extra [resource](https://www.stat.cmu.edu/~cshalizi/754/)) and focus only on discrete time processes for now.

 ## I